ghdl/ghdl/doc/building/PrecompileVendorPrimitives.rst

   .. code-block:: none

-     -a --all              Compile all.
+     --all, -a             Compile all.
      --osvvm               Compile the OSVVM library.

 * `compile-uvvm.sh`